 This requires a wee diversion to distinguish and connect “mind” and “Mind”.

-Let’s start with pure consciousness or awareness, which we can call Mind.
-Mind is not personal.
+Let’s start with Mind.
+It isn’t personal.
 It is pre-personal and even pre-world.
-Mind is distributed throughout the material immaterial realms permeating all life.
+But it’s distributed throughout the visible and invisible realms permeating all life.
 This is itself controversial, as many scientists would say that mind comes out of a brain, and doesn’t come into play evolutionarily until some mammals and humans.
 I think they are wrong.
-For me, Mind precedes and is the milieu out of which all matter and all energy emerges.
+Mind precedes and is the milieu out of which all matter and all energy emerges.

 Humans (and who knows how many other animals) are creatures who are not only aware.
 We are aware that we are aware.
 In meditation we can experience this state of pure, impersonal awareness.
 There is only fecund stillness, silence.
 No thought.
 No feelings.
 No images.
 With Mind we can watch our personal minds doing what personal minds do – mostly think about the past or worry about the future – the past mind and the future mind I referred to earlier.